smskelley/canny-opencl/README.md

 of the canny edge detection algorithm on multiple images.
 Each implementation is run multiple times on each image.
 Next, the stages of the algorithm are timed in isolation to better understand which steps are taking the longest.

+###Building
+This has only been tested on a handful of similar machines and likely won't build on platforms other than OSX.
+If someone wishes to tweak it to work on linux and/or windows, I would gladly accept the pull request.
+Building and running is pretty easy and should be roughly the following:

+    $ ./tools/fetch-images.sh
+    $ mkdir build
+    $ cd build
+    $ cmake ..
+    $ make
+    $ cd ../bin
+    $ ./live-capture    # or ./benchmark-suite

 ##Code Layout
 The code is separated into three logical groups: image processors, live capture,